ophwug/docs/README.md

 ![Fuse](https://github.com/user-attachments/assets/9639cd26-faea-419a-b088-f8183c5b0a4f)

+Resolution:

 To fix this issue, you will need to replace the blown self-resetting fuse with a new one.

-There may also be other fuses like this, not just that circled red one.
+There may also be other fuses like this nearby, not just that circled red one.
 It should have the same markings.

-Known variants of the fuse exist:
+Known variants of the fuse to exist:

 https://bourns.com/docs/product-datasheets/mf-nsml-x.pdf?sfvrsn=31b87ef6_12